gregvanl/vscode-docs/blogs/2019/07/25/remote-ssh.md

 ![Checking uname in the terminal](check-uname.png)

 You can use the bash shell to browse the file system on the VM.
+Create a new folder "Demo" with `mkdir Demo`.

 You can browse and open folders on the remote home directory with **File** > **Open Folder**.

 ![Remote open folder](remote-open-folder.png)